 Furthermore, the impact of being able to afford a larger property as a first time buyer has potentially reduced the number of steps that must be taken before reaching the position of purchasing their forever family home.
-When a first property is equipped with three or four bedrooms, a garden and extensive living accommodation, such as those available at The Hollies in Harrietsham, where the four-bedroom Walberswick house type is available from £288,000 through Help to Buy or £360,000 without the scheme, it’s the optimum setting in which to raise a growing family.
+When a first property is equipped with three or four bedrooms, a garden and extensive living accommodation, such as those available at Cavendish Grange in Milton Keynes where the last remaining four-bedroom Tennyson houses are available from £283,960 through Help to Buy, it’s the optimum setting in which to raise a growing family.
 Affordability ensures a greater quality of life, and in purchasing a family home much earlier on, home owners save on average £20,000 in legal fees, stamp duty and removal costs per move*.

 However, it’s not just first time buyers who can benefit from the Help to Buy initiative, which is also designed to assist pre-existing homeowners who want to move, but whose current property doesn’t provide a sufficient financial platform from which to do so.
 Working in the same way as for first time buyers, purchasers need a 5 per cent deposit, and if approved, are eligible for a 20 per cent loan on homes worth up to £600,000.

-Annette Cole, Sales and Marketing Director at Crest Nicholson Eastern, explains: “Currently, Help to Buy is only available on new build properties, which offers potential house buyers a head start from the rest of the second-hand market.
+Christine Tiernan, Sales and Marketing Director at Crest Nicholson South, explains: “Currently, Help to Buy is only available on new build properties, which offers potential house buyers a head start from the rest of the second-hand market.
 At the start of 2014, phase two of Help to Buy will launch and is expected to be inundated with applications.
 Whilst the government funding amounts to £12billion, the pot isn’t limitless and there is a chance that it will run out before its three year expiration period.

 “Furthermore, phase two of Help to Buy is forecast to create unparalleled demand for homes, in turn driving up property prices, so we would recommend house buyers who are thinking of using the scheme to discuss their options with a financial advisor sooner rather than later so that they have a greater choice when it comes to choosing their property.”